AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ## 6.7 Comparison To std::any ## {#alib_boxing_classes_stdany}
 It was already pointed out in chapter \ref alib_boxing_bijective "3.
-Non-Bijective Type Relationships" that C++ 17 type \c std::any does not offer non-bijective boxing.
+Non-Bijective Type Relationships" that C++17 type \c std::any does not offer non-bijective boxing.
 Value type \c T is boxed as value and type \c T* is boxed as pointer.
 Consequently, a processing function implemented with \c std::any always had to check both types, if it wants to support both.